shausindustries/Mips_32_processor/README.md

 This repository contains the evolutionary stages a MIPS32 processor.

 **_Version 1:_**
-- First, an implementation of a very basic single cycle MIPS processor was done using Verilog using Xilinx Vivado.
+- Implementation of a very basic single cycle MIPS processor was done using Verilog using Xilinx Vivado.

+**_Version 2:_**
 - Then, the single cycle design was redesigned into a very straightforward 5 stage pipeline.
   1. IF - Instruction Fetch
   2. ID - Instruction Decode